Roy-043/FreeCAD/CODE_OF_CONDUCT.md

 A forum user who violate the rules of the Code of Conduct or the Forum Guidelines will be warned two times.
 If the user then does not correct their behavior a temporary ban will be issued.
 Further cases of misconduct will lead to a permanent ban.
 In the case of a particularly severe misbehavior, an immediate ban can be issued.

-Project moderators who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.
+Community moderators who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.